illuminatech/config/UPGRADE.md

 Upgrade from 1.0.4
 ------------------

 * "illuminate/support" package requirements were raised to 6.0.
-Make sure your to upgrade your code accordingly.
+Make sure to upgrade your code accordingly.

 * "illuminate/database" package is no longer required by this extension, make sure you add it to your `composer.json` in case you use `StorageDb` or `StorageEloquent` storage.